For Robert and Julie Palmer’s four school-aged children, it probably seemed like one long, fun-filled summer road trip.

 “A lot of property managers will try to say no because maybe someone doesn’t have income yet or whatever.
 But I knew we had to get this family housed and ready for school, so I really advocated for them a lot,” says Matsen.

-“We help with different sort of barriers, whether it’s past-due bills or arrearages, or legal stuff, whatever it is,” she explains.
+“We help with different sorts of barriers, whether it’s past-due bills or arrearages, or legal stuff, whatever it is,” she explains.
 “The Palmers just had a couple things that we had to get taken care of.”

 SSVF also connected the Palmers with resources for homeless families through SVdP’s First Place Family Center.
 These included access to a mailing address — a key first step in any transition to stability — as well as laundry, meal preparation and other day services.

-SSVF covered necessary deposits and get the Palmers into their three-bedroom duplex using Rapid Re-Housing assistance designed to help low-income families quickly exit homelessness.
+SSVF covered necessary deposits and got the Palmers into their three-bedroom duplex using Rapid Re-Housing assistance designed to help low-income families quickly exit homelessness.
 Going forward, the Palmers will receive two years of rental assistance through SSVF’s Shallow Subsidy program.

 Julie has a part-time job at a local law office that she expects to become full-time.
 Robert plans to use his GI Bill eligibility to enroll full-time at the University of Oregon early in the new year, studying biology and biochemistry, and hopes to find work in a related field.
 He suffers from effects of PTSD, like many of his fellow Veterans who saw combat duty, and feels a transition away from work in the emergency medical services will better serve his mental health.